 After completing many winetasting and bartending classes over the years, Seth passed the Court of Master Sommeliers Introductory Examination in 2009 and has been a member of the Boston Sommelier Society.

-Before changing careers, Seth’s background was in both science and entrepreneurship.
+Seth’s background includes creative multimedia, IT, entrepreneurship, and science.
 Seth graduated Brown University with a B.A. in Biology, and he went on to perform both academic and industrial lab research, followed by attending medical school at the University of Cincinnati College of Medicine.
-Seth fell in love with his first motorcycle and Midwestern back roads, and he voluntarily left during his third-year clerkships to found a few small businesses, in what eventually became divisions of the Black Diamond Group, LLC and Complete Breakfast Productions.
+Seth fell in love with his first motorcycle and Midwestern back roads, and voluntarily left during his third-year clerkships to found a few small businesses, in what eventually became divisions of the Black Diamond Group, LLC and Complete Breakfast Productions.

 Time for a Change

 In 2008, the economy tanked.
 Like so many Americans, especially those approaching the age of forty, I faced some difficult career decisions.
-Business for my Mac computer consulting business of nearly 15 years nearly dried up, and both retail and web sales for my small apparel and gift company plummeted.
+Business for my Mac computer consulting business of nearly 15 years nearly dried up, and both retail and web sales for my graphic-design and e-commerce driven apparel and gift company plummeted.
 For me, 2008 was a double-whammy.

 However, this economic downturn wasn’t the end of the road.
-Instead, this challenge was what kick-started my new career.
+Instead, this challenge was what kick-started a shift in my career.
 Meanwhile, the siren song of the open road was calling.

 The First Trip (2008)